feelixs/cli/README.md

 ## Installation
-Installing the Windows *AICapture executable* command line tool will automatically update the path to include the CLI.
+Installing the *AICapture executable* command line tool will automatically update the path to include the CLI.

 When you register for an account with [SSoT.me](https://aicapture.io) - you will be emailed a secret key